Mexico is a signatory and has ratified three international conventions relating to anti-bribery and anti-corruption. These are:

 Assessment of Repeated Offences

-According to the GLAR, when determining the sanction that shall be imposed on an individual, public officials need to take into account if that individual has previously committed other administrative offences (Article 82 of the GLAR).
+According to the GLAR, when determining the sanction that shall be imposed on an individual, authorities need to take into account whether that individual has previously committed other administrative offences (Article 82 of the GLAR).

 Likewise, the FCC sets forth that previous crimes will be assessed when determining sanctions for a crime.
-It also provides that, when an individual has committed a serious crime and is being judged for another crime of a similar nature, the sanction for it can be increased by two thirds and up to a double of its maximum (Article 65 of the FCC).
+It also provides that, when an individual has committed a serious crime and is being judged for another crime of a similar nature, the sanction for that crime can be increased by two thirds and up to double its maximum (Article 65 of the FCC).

-As previously mentioned, a corporation will be criminally liable when, among others, it is determined to have a lack of “due control”.
-A compliance programme is a relevant element to support the fact there was due control in the corporation.
+Furthermore, a corporation will be criminally liable when, among others, it is determined to have a lack of “due control”.
+Corporations that have a compliance programme should be able to prove that due control to the authorities and thus could prevent criminal liability.

-Pursuant to the GLAR, the omission of a public official to report an administrative offence that he or she detects in the exercise of his or her functions constitutes the administrative offence of a cover-up (Article 49 of the GLAR).
+Pursuant to the GLAR, public officials who fail to report the administrative offence that they detect in the exercise of their functions commit a non-serious administrative offence (Article 49 of the GLAR).

-The NCCP establishes the obligation for any individual or corporation who is aware that an offence has been committed to disclose that information to the public prosecutor's office.
-Nevertheless, the law does not establish a specific sanction if the obligation is not met (Article 222 of the NCCP).
+The NCCP establishes an obligation for any individual or corporation that is aware that an offence has been committed to disclose that information to the public prosecutor's office.
+Nevertheless, the law does not establish a sanction for failing to comply with the obligation (Article 222 of the NCCP).

 From an administrative perspective, the GLAR specifies that those who report an administrative offence, or act as witnesses in a proceeding arising from one, may request reasonable measures of protection.

-The MPA issued the Lineamientos para la promoción y operación del Sistema de Ciudadanos alertadores internos y externos de la corrupción (Guidelines for the Promotion and Operation of the Internal and External Corruption Whistle-blowers), which specify that some of the measures that might be granted for the whistle-blower’s protection are:
+The Ministry of Public Administration issued the Lineamientos para la promoción y operación del Sistema de Ciudadanos alertadores internos y externos de la corrupción (Guidelines for the Promotion and Operation of the Internal and External Corruption Whistle-blowers), which provides that some of the measures that might be granted for the whistle-blower’s protection are:

-Furthermore, a public official who reveals the identity of an anonymous witness will incur an obstruction of justice, and an administrative offence (Article 64 of the GLAR)
+Furthermore, a public official who reveals the identity of an anonymous witness will commit an obstruction of justice, and an administrative offence (Article 64 of the GLAR).

-There are no specific incentives for whistle-blowers from anadministrative and criminal perspective.
+There are no specific incentives for whistle-blowers to report bribery or corruption related offences, either from an administrative or criminal perspective.

-From an administrative perspective, relevant provision for whistle-blowers can be found in the GLAR and in the Guidelines for the Promotion and Operation of the System of Corruption Whistle-blowers.
+From an administrative perspective, relevant provision for whistle-blowers can be found in the GLAR, in the Guidelines for the Promotion and Operation of the System of Corruption Whistle-blowers and in the Protocolo de Protección para Personas Alertadoras de la Corrupción (Protocol on the Protection of Corruption Whistle-blowers), the latter published on 19 October 2020 in the Official Gazette.

-With regard toadministrative and criminal perspectives of the enforcement of anti-bribery and anti-corruption laws, it depends on the nature of the enforcement of anti-corruption provisions.
-Those set forth in the GLAR are administrative, and criminal offences are regulated in the FCC.
+The enforcement of anti-bribery and anti-corruption laws depend on the nature of the breached provisions.
+Those set forth in the GLAR and local administrative liability laws are administrative, and criminal offences are mainly regulated in the FCC and local criminal codes.

-In recent years, the federal government has focused its efforts on strengthening the NAS.
-As a result, new bodies have been created:
+In recent years, the federal government has focused on strengthening the NAS.
+As a result, the following changes have been made:

 Division of Powers

-In terms of criminal responsibility specifically, the authorities in charge are:
+In terms of criminal liability specifically, the authorities in charge are:

 All of the aforementioned bodies collaborate with each other, in terms of their corresponding statutes and regulation.